GPEG can make streaming of games and animations far more efficient and interactive

 If you’re wondering what this is all about, you may have heard the story that Epic Games’ Unreal Engine, used primarily for making games, was used to create cinematic special effects for the Disney+ television show, The Mandalorian.
 GPEG can be used on top of Unreal, and it could enable a television show where you can participate in the action, taking the story in a direction you want it to go.

-With GPEG, the interactive entertainment industry, as exemplified by Netflix’s Black Mirror: Bandersnatch show where you could choose your own story, could get a big technological boost.
+With GPEG, the interactive entertainment industry, as exemplified by Netflix’s Black Mirror: Bandersnatch where you could choose your own story, could get a big technological boost.
 Jenkins envisioned GPEG as a more effective way to create transmedia, or content that is used across multiple media such as comics, movies, and games.

 Today’s games often have in-game visually rich cinematic sequences or “cutscenes” that are rendered in real time.
 Advanced real-time rendering effects can now give games a sophisticated cinematic look that was not possible before.
 At the same time, the art of interactive storytelling has evolved considerably since professor Henry Jenkins (then at MIT, now at USC) talked about transmedia.